25 May 2020

-Removing obstacles and risk management are also a big thing: sometimes you will speak to an external supplier because they missed their deadline.
+Removing obstacles and risk management are also big thing: sometimes you will speak to an external supplier because they missed their deadline.
 Or maybe there is a personal problem in your team that needs to be resolved ASAP.
 Or…

 Of course, it’s not the end.
-Managing and preparing official documents, creating Work Orders, delivering invoices on time.
+Managing and preparing official documents, creating Work Orders, and delivering invoices on time.
 Remember, that I mentioned just one project.
-Multiply it by two to five because there’s a 99% chance you will have more than one on-going project at the same time.
+Multiply it by two to five because there’s a 99% chance you will have more than one ongoing project at the same time.
 I hope that you start to see the big picture.
 Spoiler alert: it’s only the beginning.

 Managing variable resources

 Ok, so you have your project(s).
 Do you remember when I told you about removing obstacles?
 As the Project Manager, you’re also responsible for your team, not only the project itself.
-You have to know your colleagues, their strong and weak points both in technical and soft skill areas.
+You have to know your colleagues, and their strong and weak points both in technical and soft skill areas.

 Why?
 Sometimes you need to compose a team for the new project.
 Sometimes you need to find someone who helps your team.
 Your boss wants to know how many people are without a project because they’re thinking about a new contract.

 When someone has a problem – you’re the first point of contact.
 Your friend PM needs to borrow one of your team members because they know a specific technology very well?
 Sure, no problem!
 But wait a minute… WE NEED THAT GUY NOW.
 I can’t do it.
 We need to figure out a different solution.
 But where we can find it?
-This is how managing variable resources looks like in practice.
+This is what managing variable resources look like in practice.

 Now it starts to be a little complicated.
 Everybody would like to earn more money.
 Duh.
 If they want to improve themselves at the same time – that’s great.
 The company has its financial limitations so it needs to split available resources between all employees.
 How can your CEO evaluate that?

 They will probably ask their PMs because they know the employees best.
 You’re working with them each day.
-You know their skills, strengths, weaknesses.
+You know their skills, strengths, and weaknesses.
 You know what other teammates say about them.
 You know in which areas they need to improve.
 So there’s a big chance that you will be responsible for people evaluation.